suusanp/stealth-health/m1/case_study.md

 #### 6. Accuracy

-To "minimize the possibility of using incorrect information"[^6], Fitbit Health Center provides information on how to change their name, sex, weight, height, email address, profile and cover photo. [cool](https://support.google.com/fitbit/answer/14236616?hl=en#zippy=%2Cfitbit-app).
+To "minimize the possibility of using incorrect information"[^6], [Fitbit Health Center](https://support.google.com/fitbit/answer/14236616?hl=en#zippy=%2Cfitbit-app) provides information on how to change their name, sex, weight, height, email address, profile and cover photo.
 Fitbit also allows users to edit, delete, or manually log health statistics such as exercise, food, water, and sleep.
-This is important because it allows users to correct any inaccuracies in the data that Fitbit collects. [here](https://support.google.com/fitbit/answer/14236402?sjid=17926729679153827284-NA)
+This is important because it allows users to correct any inaccuracies in the data that Fitbit collects.

-However, there is no information on how to correct inaccuracies in data collected by Google, or how to correct inaccuracies in data shared with third parties.
-But this is not enough to determine that Fitbit is in violation of Principle 6, as they do provide a way to correct inaccuracies in the data that they collect, though the scope of this correction is limited.
+However, there is no information on how to correct inaccuracies in data collected by Google.
+Similarly, there is no such protocol for data shared with third parties.
+Ultimately, this is not enough to determine that Fitbit is in violation of Principle 6, as they do provide a way to correct inaccuracies in the data that they collect, though the scope of this correction is limited.

 #### 7. Safeguards

-Principle 7 requires organizations to "protect personal information in a way that is appropriate to how sensitive it is."
+Principle 7 requires Fitbit to protect their users' sensitive health information in a way that is appropriate.[^7] This is a difficult principle to evaluate, especially when there is no definition of what constitutes "appropriate" in PIPEDA.

-Google, and by extension Fitbit, has significant business interests in protecting the data it collects and uses, as it drives their primary goal as an internet advertising company.
+However, Google, and by extension Fitbit, has significant business interests in protecting the data it collects and uses, as it drives their primary goal as an internet advertising company.
 Google employs thousands of cybersecurity professionals (even adding as much as 2600 employees in [one quarter in 2022](https://bankautomationnews.com/allposts/core-cloud/google-cloud-adds-2600-cybersecurity-employees/)), and has [whitepapers](https://services.google.com/fh/files/misc/google_security_wp.pdf) on their security practices.
 Drawing from this, it is reasonable to assume that Google has industry-leading security practices considering that an organization of their size has only had sub-10 [data breaches](https://firewalltimes.com/google-data-breach-timeline/).
 The fact that Google has these practices in place to protect the data it collects and stores, meaning that Fitbit is in compliance with the Safeguards principle of PIPEDA.

 #### 8. Openness